Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Debt consolidation is effective if you’re dealing with $5,000 or more in debt and you’re approved for a loan.
 But if you can’t qualify, or can’t get a better interest rate than you’re already paying on your debt, you may want to seek professional help with your debt.

 It is even possible to get a consolidation loan if you have bad credit, but you may need to be more strategic and spend more time searching for the right lender.
-Remember, learning how to be debt free means understanding your various options.
+Remember, learning how to be debt-free means understanding your various options.

-Enroll in a debt management program
+Enroll in a Debt Management Program

 A debt management program could be a good option for you if your high interest rates are stopping you from paying off your debt.
 Debt management programs are offered through credit counseling agencies.
-The purpose of these programs are to help you get out of debt at a lower interest rate, while credit counselors help educate you on maintaining better financial health.
+The purpose of these programs is to help you get out of debt at a lower interest rate, while credit counselors help educate you on maintaining better financial health.

 When you enroll in a debt management program, the credit counseling agency you work with will set you up with an account that you deposit money into each month.
 Then, the agency uses the money you save into this fund to pay your creditors on your behalf at a lower, pre-negotiated rate.
 To help you manage your money better, credit counselors could also work with you to develop a personal financial plan and budget based on your current situation.

 The way it works is that you stop paying your monthly payments to creditors and instead contribute money to a dedicated savings account.
-Once you’ve saved enough money in this account, you (or a company working on your behalf) negotiates with your creditor(s) for an amount that’s lower than your total debt load.
+Once you’ve saved enough money in this account, you (or a debt relief company working on your behalf) negotiates with your creditor(s) for an amount that’s lower than your total debt load.
 Once the negotiated amount is paid, your debt is considered resolved.

 Once you’ve cleared your debt load, it may be tempting to go out and reward yourself with a few big purchases; but that would be a mistake.
-After you learn how to be debt free, it’s important to maintain your financial health by developing some new habits.
+After you learn how to be debt-free, it’s important to maintain your financial health by developing some new habits.
 The most important first step is to create a household budget and track your spending.

 There are many ways to make a budget, but the basic idea is to determine your average monthly income, total up your average monthly expenditures, and make any necessary adjustments to ensure that you don’t go over budget.
 Your income is the “top line” in a budget, your necessary expenses (rent/mortgage, groceries, utilities, etc.) is your “bottom line,” and any space in-between those two lines is either disposable income or money that can be put into savings or toward a retirement account.